-By default all vertices are of radius 40, and all edges are of thickness 2.
-You can config vertex radius and edge thickness according to their attributes or numeric accumulator values of GSQL query result.
+Set different vertex radius and edge thickness according to attributes and accumulator values accumulator values of GSQL query result.
 A classical example is page rank.
 You can set vertices radius proportional to their page rank values, then the importance of each vertex is visually apparent according to its size.